Build

 You should receive the following output.
 If not, go back and repeat the previous steps based on what is failing.

-Download the zip (not the source zip) from the latest release of the repository and unzip the contents in your project directory.
+Download the zip (not the source zip) from the latest release of the repository from Adafruit and unzip the contents in your project directory.

-In the gps_simpletest.py file, locate and comment out the following lines to ensure the program runs smoothly with the RPi.
+In the gps_simpletest.py file, locate and comment out the following lines to ensure the program runs seamlessly with the Raspberry Pi.

 Next, uncomment the following lines.

-The second line that was just uncommented needs to be changed to the following.
+The second line that was just uncommented needs to be modified to the following.

-You are now ready to run the code.
+You're now geared up to run the code.
 Ensure that the GPS module has a clear view of the sky and run the code with the following command.

-Once there is a GPS satellite connection, you will receive GPS data readings that could look like the following.
+Once a connection is established with a GPS satellite, you will receive GPS data readings that could look something like this.

 Build and Run

-You are now ready to begin implementing code to add GPS functionality to your Raspberry Pi!
-Instead of creating a whole new file from scratch, you will make a few modifications to the gps_simpletest.py file that was used to test earlier and add PubNub functionality to communicate GPS information in the PubNub network.
+You're now ready to start implementing code to add GPS functionality to your Raspberry Pi!
+Instead of creating an entirely new file, you will make a few alterations to the gps_simpletest.py file that was used for testing earlier, and add PubNub functionality to relay GPS information across the PubNub network.

-In the same directory of your project that contains the gps_simpletest.py file that was tested earlier, install the PubNub Python SDK using the terminal.
+In the same directory of your project that contains the gps_simpletest.py file, install the latest version of the PubNub Python SDK using the terminal.

 In the gps_simpletest.py file, import the PubNub packages.

-The data to publish will simply be latitude and longitude coordinates.
-You'll want to publish this data in JSON and can be published in the following way.
+The data to be published will be the latitude and longitude coordinates.
+This data will be published in JSON format and can be published in the following way.
+Don't forget to replace "CHANNEL" with your own PubNub channel name.

-The final step of this tutorial is to visualize the GPS data in a way that humans can understand.
+The final step of this tutorial is to visualize the GPS data in a way that is easily comprehensible.
 You will create a simple HTML page that will grab GPS data from the PubNub channel and graph the data with a geolocation API.
-You will be using the Google Maps API to graph the data received by your Raspberry Pi.
-To be able to use the Google Maps API, you will need to obtain a Google Maps API Key.
+You will be using the latest version of the Google Maps API to graph the data received by your Raspberry Pi.
+To use the Google Maps API, you need to obtain a Google Maps API Key.
 Learn how to do so from Google's official documentation.

 Save your work and double-click the HTML file to open it in your default web browser.
 You'll be able to visually see the GPS information retrieved by your Raspberry Pi and GPS module in real time!